Medically reviewed by Drugs.com. Last updated on Jun 5, 2021.

 A few examples of treatment approaches — in no particular order of effectiveness — include:

-- Controlled fluency.
-This type of speech therapy teaches you to slow down your speech and learn to notice when you stutter.
-You may speak very slowly and deliberately when beginning this type of speech therapy, but over time, you can work up to a more natural speech pattern.
+- Speech therapy.
+Speech therapy can teach you to slow down your speech and learn to notice when you stutter.
+You may speak very slowly and deliberately when beginning speech therapy, but over time, you can work up to a more natural speech pattern.

 - Electronic devices.
-Several electronic devices are available.
+Several electronic devices are available to enhance fluency.
 Delayed auditory feedback requires you to slow your speech or the speech will sound distorted through the machine.
 Another method mimics your speech so that it sounds as if you're talking in unison with someone else.
 Some small electronic devices are worn during daily activities.
+Ask a speech-language pathologist for guidance on choosing a device.

 - Cognitive behavioral therapy.
-This type of psychological counseling can help you learn to identify and change ways of thinking that might make stuttering worse.
-It can also help you resolve underlying stress, anxiety or self-esteem problems related to stuttering.
+This type of psychotherapy can help you learn to identify and change ways of thinking that might make stuttering worse.
+It can also help you resolve stress, anxiety or self-esteem problems related to stuttering.

-Parental support and involvement is a key part of helping a child cope with stuttering, especially with some methods.
+- Parent-child interaction.
+Parental involvement in practicing techniques at home is a key part of helping a child cope with stuttering, especially with some methods.
 Follow the guidance of the speech-language pathologist to determine the best approach for your child.

 Although some medications have been tried for stuttering, no drugs have been proved yet to help the problem.